kartotherian/kartotherian/README.md

 # Comment out this line to listen to the web
 # interface: localhost

+# Place all variables (e.g. passwords) here - either as a filename, or as sub-items.
+variables:

+# Place all sources you want to serve here - either as a filename, or as sub-items.
+# See sources.prod.yaml for examples
+sources: sources.yaml
 ```

 ### Download Water polygons in Mercator format from http://openstreetmapdata.com/data/water-polygons